Meditation & Dharma Book Club

 There are no special requirements, just make sure you'll be comfortable to sit for the length of the meditation.
 If you're joining us online and don't have meditation equipment, a dining room chair will be perfectly suitable.
-If you're joining us in person, you'll need a face mask: please bring your own if you have one or take one of ours when you arrive.
+Meditation equipment is available for use in the Centre.

 Do I need to be a Buddhist?